tpol1473/a-level-frontend/readme.md

 // When you close a tab
 Window.prototype.tabClose = function(index) {

-  // Only change code below this line

   const tabsBeforeIndex = this.tabs.slice(0, index); // Get the tabs before the tab const tabsAfterIndex = this.tabs.slice(index + 1); // Get the tabs after the tab

   this.tabs = tabsBeforeIndex.concat(tabsAfterIndex); // Join them together

-  // Only change code above this line

   return this;
  };